Derivator Six Functor Formalisms -- Definition and Construction I: Pre-2-multiderivators

 \end{enumerate}

-A {\bf symmetric, resp.\@ braided 2-pre-multiderivator} is given by the structure of strictly symmetric (resp.\@ braided) 2-multicategory on $\SSS(I)$ such that the strict functors $\alpha^*$ are equivariant w.r.t.\@ the action of the symmetric groups (resp.\@ braid groups).
+A {\bf symmetric, resp.\@ braided pre-2-multiderivator} is given by the structure of strictly symmetric (resp.\@ braided) 2-multicategory on $\SSS(I)$ such that the strict functors $\alpha^*$ are equivariant w.r.t.\@ the action of the symmetric groups (resp.\@ braid groups).